 Insurance May Cover Anxiety & Depression Treatment

 For the college student, seeking professional help is relatively easy.
 Most colleges and universities have mental health services, counseling, and student health centers.
-A college counselor can do an initial assessment and provide short-term psychotherapy, or may refer the person to a local professional mental healthcare provider.
+A college counselor can do an initial assessment and provide short-term psychotherapy or refer the person to a local professional mental healthcare provider.

 Services at these organizations may be provided under a health insurance plan included in the registration fee structure.
 If not, the college typically subsidizes mental health services so fees are much less than typical rates.